TheDauntless/owasp-mstg/Document/0x06d-Testing-Data-Storage.md

 #### Overview

 Like other modern mobile operating systems iOS offers auto-backup features that create copies of the data on the device, including the data and settings of installed apps.
 An obvious concern is whether sensitive user data stored by the app might unintentionally leak to those data backups.

 ##### How the Keychain is Backed Up

-When a user backs up their iPhone, the keychain data is backed up as well, but the secrets in the keychain remain encrypted.
-The class keys needed to decrypt they keychain data are not included in the backup.
-To restore the keychain data, the backup must be restored to a device, and the device must be unlocked with the same passcode.
+When a user creates a backup of their iOS device, the keychain data is backed up as well, but the secrets in the keychain remain encrypted.
+The class keys needed to decrypt the keychain data are not included in the backup.
+This type of backup is called a "normal backup" and can only be restored to the device from which the backup was taken.

+The goal of a backup is often to move data to a new iOS device.
+This is not possible if the backup is encrypted with the an encryption key that is specific to the device to which the backup belongs.
+To allow for data migration, it is possible to create an encrypted backup in iTunes.
+The KeyBag is then encrypted with the chosen password instead of the device specific encryption key.
+As a result, these backups can also be decrypted without access to an iOS device.

-Note that keychain items with the <code>kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly</code> attribute set can be decrypted only if the backup is restored to the same device.
+Note that keychain items with the <code>kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly</code> attribute will still be encrypted with the device specific encryption key, and so can only be decrypted if the backup is restored to the same device.
 If the backup is restored to a new device, these items are missing.

 -- [TODO complete the backups overview] --

 #### Static Analysis

 Review the iOS mobile application source code to see if there is any usage of the <code>NSURLIsExcludedFromBackupKey</code> <sup>[1]</sup> or <code>CFURLIsExcludedFromBackupKey</code> <sup>[2]</sup> file system properties to exclude files and directories from backups.
 Apps that need to exclude a large number of files can exclude them by creating their own sub-directory and marking that directory as excluded.
 Apps should create their own directories for exclusion, rather than excluding the system defined directories.

 Either of these APIs is preferred over the older, deprecated approach of directly setting an extended attribute.
 All apps running on iOS 5.1 and later should use these APIs to exclude data from backups.

 The following is a sample code for excluding a file from backup on iOS 5.1 and later (Objective-C)<sup>[3]</sup>: